 Interim hearings are held from time to time to consider significant developments or changes in status occurring after the initial hearing.
 Following these hearings, presumptive release dates may be retarded on account of disciplinary infractions.
-Presumptive release dates and the dates of ten-year reconsideration hearings may also be advanced.
+Presumptive release dates and the dates of fifteen-year reconsideration hearings may also be advanced.
 However, it is commission policy that, once set, a presumptive release date shall be advanced only for superior program achievement or other clearly exceptional circumstances.
-28 C.F.R. § 2.14(a)(2)(ii) (1982).
-For offenders serving sentences (including the sum of consecutive sentences) of less than seven years, interim hearings are held at eighteen-month intervals; for those serving sentences of seven years or more, at twenty-four-month intervals.
-However, the first interim hearing will not be held earlier than the docket immediately preceding the parole eligibility date.
-28 C F.R. § 2.14(a)(1) (1982).
+28 C.F.R. § 2.14(a)(2)(ii) (1984), as amended, 49 Fed.
+Reg.
+34,208 (1984).